hrgui/hrgui.github.io/src/pages/posts/preact.md

 - https://github.com/hrgui/hrgui.github.io/commit/9bcbc051169f783ee409a2db129d02a0466503d7 - the initial preact conversion
 - https://github.com/hrgui/hrgui.github.io/commit/ddd2d1b0b8fdc7402ac8c35eba081cb8c687dd5d - fix that I needed to make Vite happy with chart.js (it doesn't support ESM yet)
 - https://github.com/hrgui/hrgui.github.io/commit/fcfbc87a54025b6f616e6fa3d37d1cf226a4774a - for TypeScript

+---

+# Addendum

+> Fitting a square peg in a round hole.

+Don't get me wrong.
+It doesn't mean that if I converted my website to Preact that I'll move everything to React.
+I'll only do it if it makes sense.
+I work on my website by myself, and the website is very minimal in footprint.
+It also gives me good practice to become a better Frontend Engineer than relying on React libraries like material-ui or react-bootstrap for my site.
+So that is why I moved my entire website to Preact.
+I am always trying to improve my craft, or what we call, surpass my limits (anime reference).

+Moving actual, real-life applications with large teams with Preact requires a lot of research and buy-in from the team.
+If the team isn't for it, I would not do it.
+It just carries more tech debt.
+Later on, they might re-convert it back to React.